Bronte Village Streetscape Study

 Public realm refers to publicly accessible and highly visible spaces located along our streets, pedestrian ways, parks and urban squares.

-The public realm study will identify existing amenities and opportunities for physical improvements to enhance the spaces and connections between the traditional commercial main street and surrounding community.
+The public realm study identifies existing amenities and opportunities for physical improvements to enhance the spaces and connections between the traditional commercial main street and surrounding community.

 Streetscape refers to the physical environment of a street.
 This includes its visual character and how the space is used by pedestrians, cyclists, transit riders and motorists.

-The streetscape concept plans (design and layout) will include street trees and other landscape materials, special paving, lighting, street furniture, public art and wayfinding.
+The streetscape concept plans (design and layout) includes street trees and other landscape materials, special paving, lighting, street furniture, public art and wayfinding.

 The Town is assessing whether to make Bronte Road a permanent one-way street going south between Lakeshore Road West and Marine Drive.